PylsaPylsa/Powershell/Block Office 365 Teams Creation/README.md

-# Push ManageEngine Patch Manager Plus Agent
+# Block Office 365 Teams Creation
 This script will block the creation of Office 365 groups (and thus Teams) for all users except the security group you specify.
 Please create the Office 365 Security Group beforehand and enter it when asked after running the script.

 ## Requirements